harness/developer-hub/docs/platform/dashboards/use-dashboard-intelligence-by-aida.md

 ## Dashboard Intelligence by AIDA tips

-- When you tell AIDA to plot something "by" another dimension, it enforces a pivot in the visualization.
+- When you ask AIDA to plot something "by" another dimension, it enforces a pivot in the visualization.
 For example, you can say: "Show me total deployments by project."

 - For table calculations or string filters, wrap the expression in double quotes, for example: Include a table calculation returning yes if region is "us-west1" else no.